Director of School Operations, Achievement First Aspire Elementary School

-As of the fall of 2012, Ismael became a recipient of Deferred Action for Childhood Arrivals (DACA).
-On top of allowing him to apply to PhD programs, it impacted smaller parts of life, like being able to travel home by plane, instead of taking a thirteen hour bus ride.
+Ismael was a recipient of Deferred Action for Childhood Arrivals (DACA) in 2012.
+On top of allowing him to apply to graduate programs, it impacted smaller parts of life, like being able to travel home by plane, instead of taking a thirteen hour bus ride.

 As a graduate student at Rice University, Ismael published research articles on his work synthesizing bismuth carboxylate complexes, which have antibacterial and antiparasitic applications.
 Ismael later switched fields to K-12 education, and now serves as the Director of School Operations at Achievement First Aspire Elementary School in Brooklyn, NY.